 Social Media and the College Admissions Process

-As seniors are completing applications and juniors are beginning to explore colleges, this may be a good time for students to think about updating their digital presence.
-With the ever-increasing use of social media by teens and adults, it is quite likely that some of the colleges that students will be applying to will review their social media activities.
+As seniors are completing applications and juniors are beginning to explore colleges, it’s a good time for students to think about updating their digital presence.
+With the ever-increasing use of social media, it is likely that some of the colleges that students apply to will review their social media activities.

 Here are a few things for students to consider:

 - Nothing you put on social media is completely private.

 - Everything you put on social media is permanent.

 - Colleges (especially small, liberal arts colleges) expect students to have a social media presence, and may question why a student doesn’t have one, if they can’t find it.

 - Everything you put on social media is linked to the email address you use – this is one of many reasons to create a separate, easily recognizable email address to be used only for college and career correspondence, and only attach social media accounts to this email if you want colleges to see it.